joksas/public-notes/mathematics/information-theory/elements-of-information-theory-second-edition.md

 ---
-title: "Information Theory"
+title: "Elements of Information Theory"
+subtitle: "Second Edition"
+author:
+  - Thomas M. Cover
+  - Joy A. Thomas
+abstract: |
+  These are my notes for the second edition of "Elements of Information Theory".
+I wrote down theorems and proofs which seemed the most relevant to me.
+However, not all explanations and proofs are from this textbook.
+This document consists of a mix of Markdown and \LaTeX; to convert to PDf, use [pandoc](https://pandoc.org/).
 ---

-These are my notes for information theory based mostly on the textbook "Elements of Information Theory" by Thomas M. Cover and Joy A. Thomas.

 # Chapter 2